githubnext/copilot-workspace-user-manual/conceptual-overview.md

 In order to make it easy to share a workspace session with others (e.g. for doing an ad-hoc code review or sharing an initial implementation idea), Copilot Workspace allows users to generate shared links.
 These links can be shared with guests, even if they are not part of the Copilot Workspace preview.

 Shared sessions are copies of the original session.
 Non-guest users can use them a as a starting point to continue the task or explore alternative solutions without interfering with the original session.
 Guest users can view the session but cannot use the workspace to make changes.

 <img src="images/share-link.png" width=600 alt="Generating a share link">

 *Generating a share link from the header bar*

+When working with issues and pull requests, additional sharing options are offered

+* Publish to issue comment.
+Copilot Workspace automatically generates a comment with a share link for the session, which is included in the issue.
+This allows reviewers to quickly access the workspace session and see the proposed changes.

+* Publish to pull request comment.
+Similar to the issue comment, Copilot Workspace automatically generates a comment with a share link for the session, which is included in the pull request.
+This allows reviewers to quickly access the workspace session and see the proposed changes.

 ## Task Completion